This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 - You have no visibility into why something went wrong

-This is especially problematic in LangGraph, where the real complexity isn’t the output — it’s the workflow itself.
+This is especially problematic in systems like LangGraph, where the real complexity isn’t the output but the workflow itself.

 The Shift: LangGraph as a State Machine